What happens when the outcome of a surgery isn’t what you had expected or hoped for?

 As a physician, none of us wants complications or results that are less than perfect.
 And as a patient, you want every outcome to be perfect – particularly yours.
 And when it isn’t, it can lead to frustration, anger, and disappointment.

 As doctors, we are always reminded that our primary mission is “to do no harm.”
 That means that when I see a patient I have to first determine if I can help him or her with reasonable or minimal risk.
-As plastic surgeons, much of what we do is related to quality of life as opposed to life or death – so, if the risks are too high, it may be best not proceed with surgery.
+As plastic surgeons, much of what we do is related to the quality of life as opposed to life or death – so, if the risks are too high, it may be best not to proceed with surgery.
 Risks may be too high for a variety of reasons – these may be related to medical and lifestyle factors such as a prolonged history of smoking or tobacco use, obesity, or multiple medical problems.

-However, if the risks are reasonable, I then have to determine what the problem is and if the desired result can be achieved with a reasonable risk and a reasonable outcome.
+However, if the risks are reasonable, I then have to determine what the problem is and if the desired result can be achieved with reasonable risk and a reasonable outcome.
 This is often related to expectations.
 If your breasts are large and cause back pain, we can make them smaller and help with those symptoms.
 However, if your goal is to look like a specific celebrity or to get a new job, I may not be able to help you as much.

 So when a patient has a less than satisfactory result, I do take it personally – I think and rethink about what I could have done differently.
 The hard part is that there isn’t always a person whom one can blame.
 A patient wants to blame someone for the average or less than perfect result or complication; the physician is caught in the middle – I want to defend my work and say that I worked really hard but I also want to acknowledge the patient’s discontent and work towards improving the outcome.